hamzahik/wakanda-websocket/README.md

 /*
  * Declare a host to which you can attach handlers
- * we can have the same pattern but different handlers depending on the recieved "host" header */ var host	= server.addHost({
+ * This way we can have the same pattern but different handlers depending on the recieved "host" header */ var host	= server.addHost({